-LAPD Seeks Man Caught on Video Swiping Women’s Purses at Abbot Kinney Restaurant
+LAPD Seeks Man Caught on Video Swiping Women’s Purses at Venice Restaurant

-The same man is seen entering Wabi sushi at 1635 Abbot Kinney Blvd. twice, each time surreptitiously pilfering a purse, in surveillance footage captured by the restaurant last month.
+The same man is seen entering Wabi-Sabi sushi at 1635 Abbot Kinney Blvd. twice, each time surreptitiously pilfering a purse, in surveillance footage captured by the restaurant last month.

 The first incident occurred on May 25, and the second three days later on May 28, the Los Angeles Police Department said in a news release.